 The risk meter (margin call o meter), shown on your account page gives you a rough guide to the amount of risk your account is exposed to.
-However I find if anything, this tool underestimates the true risk.
+This tool seems to underestimate the true risk.

 Choosing a lot size

 One critical factor is the choice of lot size.
-To start off, I strongly advise erring on the side of caution.
+To start off, err on the side of caution.
 Whatever your account size, start by trading single micro lots (1 micro lot = 1/100 of a standard lot, which is equal 100,000 units of currency).
 If your broker doesn’t allow trading single micro lots, change to one who does.
-FXCM works well with ZuluTrade and has low slippage.

 Tip A good rule of thumb for setting up your money management is as follows: Look at the monthly absolute returns in pips of each of your providers, and for each calculate the average over at least the last 6 months.
 Now add all of those numbers together!